 Pathophysiology of Organ Systems I

-This course provides the final development of echocardiography examination skills by means of clinical internship.
+This course provides the final development of ultrasound examination skills by means of clinical internship.
 The candidate is expected to perform basic and advanced general ultrasound examinations in the areas of abdomen, small parts, obstetrics, gynecology and peripheral ultrasound examinations with no assistance by the end of this course.
 This is an internship course.
 (Prerequisites: DMSO-570 or equivalent course.)
 Lec/Lab 5 (Spring).

 To remain a leader in educating technically sound sonographers, the diagnostic medical sonography program emphasizes not only on the didactic aspect of learning, but also the practical, hands-on, clinical aspect.